 Private debt securities are measured at amortised cost in the financial statements, but are measured at fair value for solvency purposes.
+An equivalent adjustment is made to the deposits received from reinsurers.

 A deferred tax difference arises due to the differences in valuation of assets and liabilities between the bases.